docker-library/docs/gazebo/content.md

 You can then build and run the Docker image:

 	docker build -t my-gazebo-app .
-	docker run -it --rm --name my-running-app my-gazebo-app
+	docker run -it -v="/tmp/.gazebo/:/root/.gazebo/" --name my-running-app my-gazebo-app

-## Specific use cases
+## Deployment use cases

 This dockerized image of Gazebo is intended to provide a simplified and consistent platform to build and deploy cloud based robotic simulations.
 Built from the [official Ubuntu image](https://registry.hub.docker.com/_/ubuntu/) and installed from Gazebo's official Debian packages, included are recent supported releases for quick access and download.
 This provides roboticist in research and industry an easy way to developed continuous integration & testing on training for autonomous actions and task planning, control dynamics and regions of stability, kinematic modeling and prototype characterization, localization and mapping algorithms, swarm behavior and networking, as well as general system integration and validation.

-Conducting such complex simulations with high validity remains computationally demanding, and often times outside the capacity of the modest local workstation.
+Conducting such complex simulations with high validity remains computationally demanding, and often times outside the capacity of a modest local workstation.
 With the added complexity of the algorithm being benchmarked, we soon can exceed the capacity of even the most formidable servers.
-That is why a more distributed approach remains attractive for those who begin to encounter limitations of a centralized computing host.
+This is why a more distributed approach remains attractive for those who begin to encounter limitations of a centralized computing host.
 However, the added complication of building and maintaining a distributed testbed over a set of clusters has for while required more time and effort than many smaller labs and businesses would have deemed appropriate to implement.

 Now with the advancements and standardization of software containers, roboticist are primed to acquire a host of improved developer tooling for building and shipping software.
 To help alleviate the growing pains and technical challenges of adopting new practices, we have focused on providing an official resource for using Gazebo with these new technologies.